-There are battery trays, for the two (2) batteries which provide the 24 volts necessary to operate the bow thruster, along with a battery charger located under the forward cabin storage.
-Access to the bow thruster equipment can be made through the hatch in the floor (Figure 4.2.1).
+There are battery trays, for the two (2) batteries which provide the 24 volts necessary to operate the bow thruster, along with a battery charger located under the forward cabin berth.
+Access to the thruster equipment can be made through the hatch in the floor.